mortenmathiasen/piir/README.md

 # PIIR

-PIIR is a self-contained tool to transmit IR-signals like remote controls.
+PIIR is a tool to transmit IR-signals like remote controls do.
+It supports configuration and transmission of any signal.

-PIIR is created as an alternative to LIRC and other tools, that are more heavy weight and less generic.
+PIIR is created as an alternative to LIRC and similar tools that are less generic.

 ## Features